 - Hosting — Amazon Web Services (AWS).

 As for the Airbnb platform, even though they implement a vast technology stack, they still run on the RoR framework.
+Therefore, it may be a good idea to build a room booking site like Airbnb with Ruby on Rails as well.

 3. Define the functionality required for a rental marketplace

-When you create a website similar to Airbnb, you need to distinguish between the core and additional features.
+When you create a website like Airbnb, you need to distinguish between the core and additional features.
 Due to the fact that Airbnb has two parties (exclusive of the admin) – travelers and hosts – we will discuss the platform functionality required for each side.
 It is worth noting that the most complex development part is connected with implementing the hosts’ features.

 Authorization and roles